Israel’s Bus Service; Egged, Dan, Superbus, Kavim, Golanbus…

 - Student tickets cost half of the regular fare when purchased with the Rav-Kav

 - A pensioner’s ticket is also available at a reduced rate with the Rav-Kav.

 - Children under the age of 5, who do not occupy a seat, travel for free.

-- Travel by bus, by train, light rail, Metronit or Carmelit - the 60 shekel day pass allows you unlimited use of the transport system until 03:00am on the same day.
+- Travel by bus, by train, light rail, Metronit or Carmelit underground in Haifa – a day pass allows you unlimited use of the transport system until 03:00am on the same day.

 The Rav Kav (Multiple Journey Ticket)

 In 2010,a pre-paid magnetic smart card, the Rav Kav, was introduced for multiple rides and season tickets.
 It can be purchased at any central bus station.
 You will need to produce an identity document when purchasing the Rav Kav.
 A digital photo of yourself will be processed onto the card (just like on your driver’s license).
 The Rav Kav is issued on the spot and your personal identification details are printed on the underside of the bus card.

 Once you have paid, the fare is loaded and credited to the card.
 Each time you use the bus, you swipe the Rav Kav card in the card reader and the appropriate fare is deducted from the balance.